icicleio/docs/docs/manual/coroutines.md

 The example above does the same thing as the example in the section on [awaitables](../api/awaitable.md), but instead uses a coroutine to **structure asynchronous code like synchronous code**.
 Fulfillment values of awaitables are accessed through simple variable assignments and exceptions used to reject awaitables are caught using a try/catch block, rather than creating and registering callback functions to each awaitable.

-**`Icicle\Coroutine\Coroutine` instances are also [awaitables](awaitables.md), implementing `Icicle\Awaitable\Awaitable`.** The coroutine is fulfilled with the last value yielded from the generator (or fulfillment value of the last yielded awaitable) or rejected if an exception is thrown from the generator.
+**`Icicle\Coroutine\Coroutine` instances are also [awaitables](awaitables.md), implementing `Icicle\Awaitable\Awaitable`.** The coroutine is fulfilled with the last value yielded from the generator (or fulfillment value of the last yielded awaitable) or rejected if an exception is thrown from the generator ([note in v2.0 (PHP 7 only) return is used to fulfill a coroutine](#coroutines-in-v1x-vs-v2x)).
 A coroutine may then yield other coroutines, suspending execution until the yielded coroutine has resolved.
 If a coroutine yields a `\Generator`, it will automatically be converted to a `Coroutine` and handled in the same way as a yielded coroutine.
-APIs in Icicle have methods that return `\Generator` objects that should be yielded in a coroutine or must be wrapped with `new Coroutine()` to create an awaitable.
+APIs in Icicle have methods that return `\Generator` objects that *must* be yielded in a coroutine or wrapped with `new Coroutine()` to create an awaitable (see warning box below).

+!!! warning
+    Functions or methods in Icicle returning a `\Generator` written as a coroutine (noted with a box in these docs or [`@coroutine` in docblocks](#coroutine-docblock-annotations) within the source) must be either yielded in another coroutine (`$result = (yield coroutineFunction());`) or used with the `Coroutine` constructor (`$coroutine = new Coroutine(coroutineFunction());`).
+If neither of these methods is used, the generator returned from the function or method is never used and the code within the coroutine is not executed.

 ## Creating Coroutines
 A `Coroutine` instance can also be created in a few other different ways depending on your needs.

 ### Coroutine Constructor

     $coroutine = new Coroutine(\Generator $generator)

 As shown in the examples above, a `Icicle\Coroutine\Coroutine` instance can be created by passing a `\Generator` instance to the constructor.
 The coroutine constructor is often used when you wish to create an awaitable object from a function or method returning a `\Generator` written to be a coroutine (noted with a box in these docs or `@coroutine` in docblocks within the source).

-!!! warning
-    Functions or methods in Icicle returning a `\Generator` instance written as a coroutine (noted with a box in these docs or `@coroutine` in docblocks within the source) must be either yielded in another coroutine or used with the `Coroutine` constructor.
-If not, the generator returned functions or methods is never used and the code within the coroutine is not executed.

 ### wrap()